Housing the capital of the world’s largest democracy, Delhi is home to about 10 million people and boasts of being the Rome of the East.

 Lal Kot

-It is widely accepted among historians and archaeologists that the foundation for Delhi was laid by Anangpal Tomar of the Tomar Dynasty in 736 A.D.
+Historians and archaeologists generally agree that Anangpal Tomar of the Tomar Dynasty laid the foundation for Delhi in 736 A.D.

 Siri